Winter’s darkest nights call for more than light—they call for comfort, as candles provide warmth, calm, and a sense of presence in December.

 In silence.

-Simply watching a candle can become meditation.
+Simply watching a candle can become a form of meditation.
 The flicker draws your attention naturally, offering a calming anchor when the mind feels scattered.

 As tradition.